farscapian/lnplay.live/README.md

 # Development Environment

+## frontend

 Front-end developers can develop however they want.
-Polar is a good option usually for single-node setups.
+Polar is usually a good choice when running docker.
+Also check out [this script](https://github.com/ElementsProject/lightning/blob/master/contrib/startup_regtest.sh) in the CLN repo.
 Another solution is running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`ws://127.0.0.1:6001-6006`).

-Backend development requires `lnplay` deployed to a local docker engine.
+Backend development requires [`lnplay`](https://github.com/farscapian/lnplay) deployed to a local docker engine.
 To get the code, run `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/lnplay`.
 We will be working on the `tabconf` branch.

+## backend

-Before making commits, do a `git pull`, then make your commits, then `git push` and let everyone know you made changes to `tabconf` branch.
+Before making any commits, do a `git stash`, then `git pull`, `git stash pop` then make your commits, then `git push`.
+Let everyone know you made changes to `tabconf` branch so they can run `git pull`.

 # Future work

 * Implement [lightningaddress for bolt12](https://github.com/rustyrussell/bolt12address) on the backend, allowing the front-end to dynamically fetch the BOLT12 product offers using names (e.g., product-a@domain.tld).
 This results in the front-end being completely decoupled from the backend and eliminates the need for build-time paramemter in the frontend.
-* Generate QR codes from connnection strings, provided as a PDF.
+* Front end generates QR codes from connnection strings, provided as a PDF.
 * Allow customer to submit custom branding for wallet and QR codes.
 * monitor the load of your various remotes so the front-end webapp can display product availability.
-* Initial distribution of regtest funds could be configurable.
-Currently, we give each CLN node 100,000,000 sats (i.e., 1 rBTC).
-But we could also replicate the fiat system, or have a poisson distribution, etc. We could also distribute coins in a random way to simulate coin distribution in bitcoin.
+* Provides options on initial coin distribution.
+Currently, we give each CLN node 100,000,000 sats (i.e., 1 rBTC) (`COIN_DISTRIBUTION=egalitarian`).
+But we could also replicate the fiat system (`COIN_DISTRIBUTION=political`), or have a poisson distribution, etc. We could also distribute coins in a random way to simulate coin distribution in bitcoin (`COIN_DISTRIBUTION=pow`).